Moving (South Korean TV series): Release

 Moving, after facing delays in production, premiered on Disney+ on August 9, 2023.
 It was made available in 65 markets and countries through the platform and in the United States through Hulu.
-The first seven episodes were released on August 9, followed by two episodes per week on every Wednesday, and the final three episodes on September 20.
+The first seven episodes were released on August 9, followed by two episodes per week, and the final three episodes on September 20.

-The drama was aired for the first time in linear television via MBC on December 22, 2024.
+The drama was aired for the first time on linear television via MBC on December 22, 2024.

 Reception

 Critical response

 On the review aggregator Rotten Tomatoes website, the series has an approval rating of 100% based on 9 reviews, with an average rating of 8.4/10.

 Pierce Conran of South China Morning Post rated the series five out of five and wrote, "In adapting his own webcomic for the screen, Kang Full has stitched together a rich canvas combining a multitude of characters who weave in and out of his story, each of them fleshed out and given their moment to shine."